public-convenience-ltd/toiletmap/README.md

 ### Development

 The toiletmap UI is built with [create-react-app](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md).
-The API is written in GraphQL with [Apollo Server](https://www.npmjs.com/package/apollo-server) and data is stored in a MongoDB instance vian [mongoose](https://mongoosejs.com/).
-Authentication is handled by [Auth0](https://auth0.com/) and the site is deployed to [now.sh](https://zeit.co/home)
+The API is written in GraphQL with [Apollo Server](https://www.npmjs.com/package/apollo-server) and data is stored in a MongoDB instance via [mongoose](https://mongoosejs.com/).
+Authentication is handled by [Auth0](https://auth0.com/) and the site is deployed to [vercel](https://vercel.com)